-The City of Richmond is Virginia’s richly historic, diverse and inclusive capital city located in the center of the Richmond Region, state and along the East Coast.
-Located at the crossroads of multi-modal transportation networks including major highways, rail, water and air transport, Richmond is the fastest growing city in the commonwealth.
-Home to major colleges and universities, a Federal Reserve Bank, the Virginia Bio+Tech Park and a number of Fortune 1000 companies, the City attracts young professionals and seasoned executives alike, who are drawn to the historic and natural beauty, convenience, as well as the low cost of living and doing business that Richmond offers.
+The City of Richmond is Virginia’s richly historic, diverse and inclusive capital city located in the center of the region, state and East Coast.
+Located at the crossroads of multimodal transportation networks, the City is home to major colleges and universities, a Federal Reserve Bank, the VA Bio+Tech Park and several Fortune 1000 headquarters.
+The City attracts young professionals and seasoned executives alike, who are drawn to the historic and natural beauty, convenience, as well as the low cost of living and ease of doing business that Richmond offers.